What is spinal surgery?

 This is a type of surgery where a herniated disc is removed.

 - Microsurgical - In this case, the damaged part of the disc along with a part of the bone covering the spinal canal is removed with the help of a microscope.

 This is a type of surgery done to enlarge the spinal column when spinal stenosis creates pressure on the root of the nerves.
 In this surgical procedure, the lamina which acts as a protective back cover to the spinal cord is removed.

-In this type of surgery, two or more vertebrae are fused together through welding.
-When a spine has been affected by tumours or infections, then it causes pain when normal movements such as lifting or bending are done.
+In this type of surgery, two or more vertebrae are fused by placing implants.
+When a spine has been affected by tumors or infections, then it causes pain when normal movements such as lifting or bending are done.
 Spinal fusion helps to prevent the motion between the vertebrae that causes the pain from the affected spines.
 It can also help to stop the growth of a spinal deformity such as scoliosis, or an injured or loose vertebra.

 Vertebroplasty and kyphoplasty

 These surgeries are very similar and performed to alleviate the pain and other related problems like compression fractures of vertebrae.
 The vertebrae are injected with a cement-like substance using a very thick injection.
 Although the procedure for both these surgeries is identical, however, kyphoplasty has an extra step.
 Before injecting the substance, a balloon-like device is inserted into the vertebra and inflated to prevent any deformity.

 This is a surgical procedure that is mostly performed at major spine surgery hospitals in India.
 It involves implanting artificial disks as a treatment alternative to spinal fusion, especially if you’re experiencing painful movement between two vertebrae (caused due to injured or degenerated discs).
 However, these new discs aren’t an option for everybody.